davidfongione/Perseids/README.md

 planet sun("sun", 2.E30, 2.17112305E-03, 5.78452455E-03, -5.30635989E-06, 5.44444408E-06);
 ```

 Several useful methods can be found in the [header file](https://github.com/kryzar/Perseids/blob/master/Program/Program/classes/solver.hpp) and used very easily.
-As a quick example, you can print the last position and velocity of a planet to an `ofstream` by simply :
+For example, you can print the last position and velocity of a planet to an `ofstream` by simply :

 ```cpp
 earth.print(output);